LoopKit/loopdocs/docs/version/loopworkspace.md

     git pull --recurse
     ```

-If you are testing the LoopKit dev branch, you need to be on [Zulipchat](https://loop.zulipchat.com){: target="_blank" } and subscribe to at least the #development and #github streams.
+If you are testing the LoopKit dev branch, you need to be on [Zulipchat](https://loop.zulipchat.com) and subscribe to at least the #development and #github streams.
 (It's a good idea to subscribe to all the streams.)
 When you see repository updates similar to the graphic below, there may also be an announcement in the #development channel that LoopWorkspace is updated and ready to test.
 If not you can check the commits in LoopWorkspace and see if they've been updated.
 It's a good idea to wait 24 hours.
 My procedure is to build dev to my backup phone and then put it on my "real" phone.
 Otherwise, wait for someone else to do it and give the all-clear in Zulipchat.

 ![there has been an update in three submodules](img/zulipchat-github.svg){width="600"}
 {align="center"}